rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 Why does Webpacker exist?

 First, Webpacker helps make Webpack *Rails-friendly*.
 Webpack is powerful tool built to be extremely flexible.
 As a consequence, it is fairly complex to configure from scratch making it somewhat of an odd choice for Rails, which promotes *convention over configuration*.
 Webpacker fills the gap.
-The gem introduces some conventions and abstracts away a default configuration to make it easier to get up-and-running with, for example, out-of-the-box ES6 syntax support via [Babel](https://babeljs.io/) support in Webpack.
+The gem introduces some conventions and abstracts away a default configuration to make it easier to get up-and-running with, for example, out-of-the-box ES6 syntax support through integration with [Babel](https://babeljs.io/).

 Also, Webpacker helps form the bridge between the Webpack build and the Rails application.
 Rails needs to be able to render `<script>` tags for Webpack assets in views.
 Webpacker provides helpers, including `javascript_pack_tag`, for this purpose.